-ClearSpan Pastured Poultry Chick-Inn Coop (104298 & 104299): These easy-to-relocate shelters are constructed from USA-made, triple-galvanized structural steel and 12.5 oz. white fabric covers.
-Pastured Poultry Chick-Inn Coops are available in two sizes and can stand alone or be mounted on lumber.
+ClearSpan Pastured Poultry Chick-Inn Coop (104299): These easy-to-relocate shelters are constructed from USA-made, triple-galvanized structural steel and 12.5 oz. white fabric covers.
+Pastured Poultry Chick-Inn Coops are available in two sizes, and can stand alone or be mounted on lumber.

-ClearSpan Chick-Inn Hutch (104214, 103738, 103697, 103698 & 103699): Chick-Inn Hutches provide a healthy and safe environment that promotes free-range exercise, while keeping birds safe from predators.
-The white fabric cover lets in abundant natural light, enhancing egg production and bird health.
+ClearSpan Chick-Inn Hutch (103739, 103740, & 103741): Chick-Inn Hutches provide a healthy and safe environment that promotes free-range exercise, while keeping birds safe from predators.
+The white fabric cover lets in an abundance of natural light, enhancing egg production and bird health.
 With five available sizes, these shelters can accommodate many flock sizes.

-Chick-N-Coops (110490, 110491, 110492 & 110493): Chick-N-Coops make raising a small flock of birds easy and affordable.
+Chick-N-Coops (116182 & 116183): Chick-N-Coops make raising a small flock of birds easy and affordable.
 Available in four styles, these coops can accommodate up to nine chickens, keeping them safe and healthy.
-Chick-N-Pens or Yards are excellent add-ons that offer safe, free-range environments for your flock.
+Big Red Barn or Chicken Yards are excellent add-ons that offer safe, free-range environments for your flock.

 What types of laying nests does FarmTek offer?

-Chick-Inn Laying Nests (103674, 103675, 103676 & 105356): Laying Nests provide private, comfortable nesting spaces to promote poultry health and egg production.
+Chick-Inn Laying Nests (103674, 103675, 103676 & 105356): Laying Nests provide private, comfortable nesting spaces, which promote poultry health and egg production.
 Available in four sizes, these nest boxes have easy-to-clean removable inserts, minimizing the spread of disease and keeping eggs clean.

 FarmTek's Nest Pads can be placed inside of the laying nests to protect freshly laid eggs.
 The pad allows the egg to roll out of the nest with minimal contact, preventing manure from contaminating the eggs.
 It is recommended that nest pads are purchased for all laying nests.